 Meet Our New Mountain Fixer Upper

 Today is the day.
 You may have read the hints, seen the clues or even caught the 24 hour insta-story, but today is the official announcement of the new blog project – our mountain fixer upper.
-Like many an office romance, what started out purely professional has become quite personal.
+(Update: the design process has begun – click through HERE to see and vote on the style of each room) Like many an office romance, what started out purely professional has become quite personal.
 I started looking for a new design project around the time that I realized that our LA house was almost finished and fully revealed.
 I panicked, realizing that as you might suspect the most popular posts (both in traffic and engagement) are about our house.
 Unlike client work I can be the most honest and transparent on process, mistakes, resources and prices – and I can execute much faster.
 It only made sense professionally for us to invest in another fixer – but since we found one out in the country it became very personal.